djordjezikelic/djordjezikelic.github.io/_pages/hiring.md

 **Financial support.** The PhD programme at SMU provides full scholarships together with a generous monthly stipend for all full-time PhD students.
 See the details [here](https://computing.smu.edu.sg/phd/admissions-fees-scholarships).
 PhD positions also come with additional funding for conference travel.

-# Postdoc Position

-I have one postdoc opening under the project "Relational Verification of Probabilistic Models and Programs".
-If you are interested, please drop me an email with your CV, top 3 publications, a few sentences on your research interests and how they relate to my research, and contact details of 2 references.

 # Undergraduate Research Assistantships at SMU

 If you are an undergraduate student at SMU interested in pursuing a research assistantship project, please drop me an email with your CV, transcripts and a few sentences on your research interests and how they relate to my research.